Day 2 of AT1 – The Gathering Grows

 “In all of our wanderings and questionings I hope we end up at the feet of Jesus, Lord of the Sabbath… The Sabbath is not just about who He is but also about who we are called to be.”

-Dean stressed that “Sabbath is generously and radically inclusive.
+Whitney stressed that “Sabbath is generously and radically inclusive.
 Sabbath is for liberation.
 Sabbath is for healing.”

 Former Adventist Today editor John McLarty concluded a packed Sabbath’s programming with a presentation titled Rich Friends of Jesus.